PanicMike-9/Progress-Log/2026/03-March.md

 12 March - add palette struct, palette enum class, create multiple different color palette and try them, in fractal generator

-13 March - configuring neovim today, adding key mappings and a few other related things
+13 March - configuring neovim today, adding key mappings and a few other related things and learned a few new vim commands

 14 March - configured LSP, added lualine for neovim, added JetBrainsMono Nerd font, added telescope.nvim for file explorer in neovim, added key mappings for it